-In this webinar, experts from Atlas Copco Gas and Process and Stiesdal will provide insight into the high speed turbocompressors and turboexpanders that lie at the heart of Stiesdal's new form of cost-effective, large scale electricity storage.
+In this webinar, experts from Atlas Copco Gas and Process and Stiesdal provide insight into the high speed turbocompressors and turboexpanders that lie at the heart of Stiesdal's new form of cost-effective, large scale electricity storage.

 The Danish climate technology company Stiesdal, founded by wind pioneer Henrik Stiesdal, is currently developing a new form of cost-effective, large scale electricity storage, based on hot rocks and plain air as the storage medium.

 The storage technology is called GridScale and is being developed by Stiesdal subsidiary Stiesdal Storage Technologies.
 The company has teamed up with Atlas Copco Gas and Process to develop the high speed turbocompressors and turboexpanders that lie at the heart of the GridScale system.

 - A lack of hazardous, rare, or precious materials.